The Ultimate 3-5 Day Backpacking Packing List for 2024 (PLUS Backpacking Checklist PDF)

 6) Map of the Trail/Area [Recommended: National Geographic Trail Maps ] - I always recommend bringing a map of some sort on your backpacking trip.
 Either you can find one online that describes the area you will be hiking in, or you can create one online with CalTOPO or GAIA GPS.
 For paper maps, I love National Geographic, and it can be nice to have a physical map along with your GPS.

-7) My recommendations on GPS devices!
-I think a GPS is absolutely essential for every backpacking trip!
-(Don’t forget to bring extra batteries or a charger for your device as well.)
+7) My recommendations for GPS devices – I think a GPS is absolutely essential for every backpacking trip!
+Don’t forget to bring extra batteries or a charger for your device as well.

 7b) Handheld GPS - If you hike often or go backpacking, then I highly recommend you investing in a handheld GPS.
 I own a Garmin 64st and LOVE this device.
-I take this thing with me everywhere I go.
-Seriously.
+While this model has been discontinued, you can't go wrong with a Garmin – they are the gold standard when it comes to GPS devices.

-7c) Handheld GPS with Satellite Communicator - However, if you have a little bit more money to spend, and if I were starting from scratch, I’d get the Garmin inReach Explorer+ which provides not only GPS tracking capabilities, but also an SOS satellite communicator.
-I own the Garmin inReach Mini now and pair it with my Garmin 64st, but you can save weight by getting this all-in-one solution.
+7c) Handheld GPS with Satellite Communicator - If you have a little bit more money to spend (and if I were starting from scratch), I’d get a GPS device like the Garmin Montana 700i which provides both GPS tracking capabilities as well as SOS satellite communication.

 8) Compass [Recommended Brand: Suunto] - It’s always good to bring a compass with you on any hiking or backpacking trip.
 I’ve personally rarely had to use mine, but I consider it my “3rd” line of navigation defense. (it’s always good to have redundancy in your safety systems).
 If you don’t know how to use a compass, also consider doing some training to learn how to use it in the backcountry!